 Step 4.
 Ramp Up the Crate Time

-They’re happy going in and out of the crate.
-Now you want them to actually stay in there for a while.
+They're happy going in and out of the crate.
+Now you want them actually to stay in there for a while.

 So, how about a meal?
 At dinner time, put the food bowl inside the crate.
-If they’re happy to eat in there, nice work!
-If they’re still not sure, put the bowl just outside the crate.
+If they're happy to eat in there, nice work!
+If they're still not sure, place the bowl just outside the crate.
 For the next meal, move it closer - and then try it inside again.

-A day later, let them have their dinner in there - but close over the door while they’re eating.
-Open it as soon as they’ve finished and be on hand to open it if they seem stressed.
+A day later, let them have their dinner in there - but close the door while they're eating.
+Open it as soon as they've finished and be on hand to open it if they seem stressed.

-Next (if they seem cool with it) leave the door closed for a while after they’ve finished eating.
+Next (if they seem cool with it), leave the door closed for a while after they've finished eating.

 Step 5.
 Taking a Step Back